 Q.: What is a Private Health Services Plan (PHSP)?

-Q.: How is a PHSP more cost effective than a extended health & dental insurance plan?
+Q.: How is a PHSP more cost-effective than group insurance?

-With a group insurance plan the company must pay a monthly premium whether the plan is used or not and reimbursement is usually 80/20, 50/50 or the expense is not covered at all leaving the employee out of pocket a portion or the entire amount.
-Also, group insurance is a taxable benefit to the employee.
+With group insurance the company must pay a monthly premium and reimbursement is usually 80/20, 50/50 or the expense is not covered, leaving the employee out of pocket a portion or the entire amount.

 Q.: What is the maximum annual deduction allowed?

 A.: Incorporated businesses have no applicable limits.

 B.: Unincorporated businesses must adhere to the maximum limits set out in the Income Tax Act, Section 118.2(1).
 Household maximum of $1,500 per adult, $750 per child and anyone in the family can use the entire amount.

 A.: One-time set-up fee plus applicable taxes.
 The additional cost is 10% administration fee plus applicable taxes, depending on which province you live in.

 Q.: What happens to the money in the Trust?

 A.: For pre-funded plans: The money is held in the trust account until a claim is processed, then funds are release to pay for the claim.